milkyware/milkyware.github.io/_drafts/2023-10-02-adding-openapi-service-references.md

 }
 ```

-The registered API client can then be injected into your own services like above.
+The registered API client can then be injected into your services like above.
 In the **sample solution** the `/GenerateClientInterfaces:true` argument has also been added so that an **interface** can be injected instead of a **concrete class** to improve unit testing by being able to mock the interface.

 ## Sum up

-For this post we've walked through the steps of adding an OpenAPI service reference as well as how to consume and use that API.
+For this post, we've walked through the steps of adding an OpenAPI service reference as well as how to consume and use that API.
 As mentioned, there are many other ways of consuming an API, however, this approach keeps the custom code to a minimum which also makes getting started quicker.
 The dependency injection of the HttpClient has also been kept standard to take full advantage of **Microsoft.Extensions.Http**.
 As always, I hope this has been useful.

 ## References